At The Open University in Scotland we enable people and communities across Scotland to raise their aspirations and realise their full potential.

-Through our learning development activity we aim to:
+Through our learning enhancement activity we aim to:

 Our research doesn't just benefit The OU in Scotland but has impact on learning and teaching across Scotland.